konfig-dev/konfig-demo-docs/demos/session.md

-# How to write multi-step interactive demo
+# Write multi-step interactive demo

 To do this: